-Contact: Miss L Haygarth Email: haygarthl@turton.uk.com
+Contact: Mrs L Atkinson Email: atkinsonl@turton.uk.com

-Qualification obtained: GCSE Grades Available: 9-1 Exam Board and Specification: AQA GCSE Dance
+Exam Board and Specification: AQA GCSE Dance

 This is a course which will enable candidates to develop skills, knowledge and understanding of dance as a choreographer, performer and critic.

 GCSE Dance is suitable for those who enjoy themselves through movement, like practical work and physical activity, can work independently and as part of the group, want to pursue their imagination and creativity, can perform in front of an audience, can attend rehearsals after school, like to attend theatre trips, have attended dance clubs and have some experience of dance.